loscrossos/crossos_pynst/README.md

 ## Quick Start

+Simple example to install ComfyUI and load a full fledgew Workflow into it.

-### 1. Prepare an instruction file
+### 1. ComfyUI simple installation

-A `.pynst.txt` file defines what to install and how.
+A `.inst.txt` file defines what to install and how.
 Example for the simplest install of comfyUI.

-Save this as `test.comfyhelloworld.pynst.txt`:
+Save this as `test.comfyhelloworld.inst.txt` or use the provided example in the `installers` folder:

 ```bash
 CLONEIT https://github.com/comfyanonymous/ComfyUI .